-3. Indirect: The operand is a main memory address whose contents are themselves another main memory address.
+3. Indirect: The operand is a main memory address whose contents are themselves an-other main memory address-that is, the main memory address itself contains a pointer.
 It is the datum located at this second main memory address that should be used by the instruction.